mswf/game-a-week/README.md

 ![Shuffled particle field](Report/images/W01_sampling_shuffle.gif)

 On the last day I added a simple spaceship.
 I quickly threw together some basic controls and exhaust effects.
 I had tried making a "chunk" system that was supposed to help me spawn new segments as the player moved, but it didn't solve the real issue of many of the 3D calculations being prohibitively slow.
-So I had to box the spaceship inside a very large cube.
+So I had to box the spaceship inside a very large cube with *invisible* colliders and a complete admission of defeat.

 ![Week 01 end result](Report/images/W01_space.gif)

+### Lessons Learned
+Finding a good implementation reference for a single noise function had multiple effects.
+Not only was I able to move beyond only theoretical understanding of the workings of Perlin noise.
+But this also provided a good foundation for reasoning about other types of noise in the future as well.

+I also learned the effects of moving algorithms from 2 to 3 dimensions.
+Even though it is simple to extend some cheap and efficient algorithms that work well in 2 dimensions into 3 dimensions, their execution can become exponentially more expensive.
+For my use case, this caused a loss of flexibility.

 ## Week 02
 The previous week had yielded something with a very minimal amount of interaction.
 I started out this week with the goal by planning more gameplay.
 I wanted to base the game on physics which in retrospect would clearly trip me up.